Unmanned Aircraft Systems Policy

 4.4.1 Improper use of UAS may result in the violation of federal or state laws.

-4.4.2 Improper use of UAS may result in disciplinary action for students and University employees as outlined in applicable University policies.
+4.4.2 Improper use of UAS may result in disciplinary action for any affiliated members of the University as outlined in applicable University policies.

-4.4.3 Users of UAS violating this policy or associated laws may be subject to removal from campus.
+4.4.3 Affiliated and unaffiliated users of UAS violating this policy or associated laws may be subject to removal from campus.

-4.4.4 The University’s Police Department is responsible for compliance and enforcement of this policy.
+4.4.4 The Appalachian Police Department is responsible for compliance and enforcement of this policy.
+However, all complaints should be directed to the Appalachian State non-emergency dispatch line at (828) 262-2150.

 5 Additional References